bcserviceshub/Backend-Dev-Online-Test/api_contract.md

 - Products and variants are not permanently deleted
 - Status is set to `discontinued` which hides them from vendor views
 - Admin can still see all products/variants regardless of status
+- Admin cannot change the status of a deleted (`discontinued`) variant, as that would cause an inconsistency

 ### Stock and Availability
 - A variant is "in stock" when `stock >= minimum_order_quantity`